About Our Cemetery

 Beit Olamim has two distinct and equally beautiful and meaningful areas for burial:

 • Sha’ar HaRachamin (Gates of Compassion), which requires those who are buried to be Jewish, as defined in the rules and regulations.
-This section does not permit burial of cremains.
+This section does not permit burial

-• Sha’ar Shalom (Gates of Peace), which requires those who are buried to have been born Jewish, converted to Judaism, or a close relative of a Jewish person who was buried or expects to be buried here.
-It also allows burial of cremains.
+• Sha’ar Shalom (Gates of Peace), which requires those who are buried to have been born Jewish, converted to Judaism, or a close relative of

-If you are trying to decide which section to choose, we realize it can be a sensitive matter.
+Requirements for burial in these sections can be found in this linked JBAM Rules and Regulations document.
+We realize that trying to decide which section to choose can be a sensitive matter.
 We encourage you to speak with your Rabbi about your choice since your Rabbi will need to approve of it before we officially assign the plot to you.
 If you do not have a Rabbi, we can help you find a Rabbi to help with this decision and to approve your selection.

 RULES AND REGULATIONS